steveklabnik/blog/_posts/2011-07-03-nobody-understands-rest-or-http.md

 on this](mailto:steve@steveklabnik.com) if you feel strongly one way or the other.

+EDIT: I've since decided that yes, including the URI is a bad idea.
+The Location header makes much more sense.
+More on this in Part ii, yet to come.

 Anyway, so now we can GET our Transaction:

     GET /transactions/1 HTTP/1.1